jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/3_Curv_2D.typ

  $ <eq_54>

 // ---------------------------------- here ---------------------------------- //
-Simmilar to @eq_53 the combined output of the three spatial dimensions result into a 3d curvature vector.
+// TODO scalar
-Again a norm can be used to obtain one single scalar averaged mean value for the curvate.
+Similar to @eq_53, the combined output of the three spatial scalar results in a three-dimensional curvature vector.
+The mentioned Euclidean norm, according to @eq_33, can then be used to obtain a single scalar averaged mean value for the curvature.

 // ------------------------------ third method ------------------------------ //
 In the third method all the curvature related varaibles are calculated as in the first method.
 However, the averaging does not occur after the curvarure values are caluclated, but for each required variable sepeately.
 In the third method the first order displacement $u'$ is averaged acroos the $x$ and $z$ axis and is inserted as the input for the mean curvature calcualtion.
 The same also happens for the second order gradient $u''$.
-They differ from method 2 in that, the gradients $u'$ and $u''$ were obtained based on the averaged dispalxments $u$.
+They differ from method 2 in that, the gradients $u'$ and $u''$ were obtained based on the averaged dispalxments $overline(u)$.
 The the gradients $u'$ and $u''$ are not based on the mean of the displacment, but are obtained like in method 1.
 The mathematical descirption for method 3 is provided as @eq_55